VFPX/Win32API/functions_alphabetical.md

 ***

 [NetUserChangePassword](libraries/netapi32/NetUserChangePassword.md)
-Changes user`s password for a specified network server or domain.
+Changes user's password for a specified network server or domain.

 ***